Can AI Detect Life? Lessons from Artificial Life: Discussion

 \section{Discussion}

-We find that a simple multi-layer perceptron can achieve near-perfect held-out accuracy on a balanced sampled test data set, while still being catastrophically vulnerable to targeted confidence maximization in sequence space.
+We find that a simple multi-layer perceptron, as well as any other of a number of alternative methods, can achieve near-perfect held-out accuracy on a balanced sampled test data set while still being catastrophically vulnerable to targeted confidence maximization in sequence space.
 The spoof procedure reliably discovers high-confidence attractors, all of them false positives.
 This means the learned score function is useful as a discriminative classifier on the sampled train/test distribution, yet not reliable as a generative or optimization oracle over the full combinatorial domain.
 If this model were used to guide a search for novel replicators, naive hill-climbing on model confidence would spend most of its effort in deceptive basins.

-The fact that false attractors are typically only a few mutations away from true replicators is scientifically interesting: it points to a near-replicator shell where local motif statistics are strong but exact functional constraints are still violated.
+The fact that false attractors are typically only a few mutations away from true replicators is scientifically interesting: it points to a near-replicator ``shell" of sequences where local motif statistics are strong but exact functional constraints are still violated.
 In our spoofing experiments, the Hamming-distance distributions are concentrated primarily at distances 3 and 4 from the nearest true replicator, for both uniform and random starting conditions (Fig.~\ref{fig5a}), which is a significant percentage of the total number of features.
-In larger landscapes, we expect the false fixed points to be significantly distant from the true ones.
+In larger landscapes, we expect the false fixed points to be significantly

+distant from the true ones.
 By way of example, the number of features in the Random Forest model\footnote{Note that {\em all} machine learning methods that rely on fitting a probability distribution---and that we have tested so far---are susceptible to spoofing.} applied to py-GC-MS data is 8,149~\citep{Wongetal2025}.
 The fixed points of spoofed images from ImageNet (color images with 150,528 features), classified by the current state-of-the-art Deep Neural Networks and transformers, were completely unrecognizable~\citep{Guptaetal2025}.
 Furthermore, we expect in larger landscapes the number of false fixed points to dwarf the number of true ones.
-If false positives (false high-confidence fixed points) outnumber true positives in samples from extraterrestrial measurements (because they are outside of the distribution that an AI was trained on), we risk accepting high-confidence classifications at face value.